Unicompartmental Knee Arthroplasty 27446

 Unicompartment Knee Arthroplasty Alternatives

-• Arthroscopic debridement-indicated for pt with ,1yr symptoms, nl alignment, mechanical symptoms.
+• Arthroscopic debridement-indicated for pt with ,1yr symptoms, normal alignment, mechanical symptoms.

 • Distal Femoral osteotomy